toplenboren/simple-git-hooks/README.md

 If the execution of a git hook fails, then the git action aborts.

-For example, if you want to run `linter` on every commit to ensure code quality in your project, then you can create a `pre-commit` hook that would call `npx lint staged`.
+For example, if you want to run `linter` on every commit to ensure code quality in your project, then you can create a `pre-commit` hook that would call `npx lint-staged`.

 Check out [lint-staged](https://github.com/okonet/lint-staged#readme).
 It works really well with `simple-git-hooks`.